Ratio of Debt to Income

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, please use this Mortgage Loan Pre-Qualification Calculator.
+If you'd like to run your own numbers, use this Mortgage Loan Qualification Calculator.

 Just Guidelines

-Remember these ratios are only guidelines.
-We'd be thrilled to go over pre-qualification to help you determine how large a mortgage you can afford.
+Remember these are just guidelines.
+We will be thrilled to help you pre-qualify to help you determine how large a mortgage you can afford.